Continental System: British Empire

-The System had mixed effects on British trade.
+The Continental System had mixed effects on British trade.
 The embargo encouraged British merchants to seek out new markets aggressively and to engage in smuggling with continental Europe.
 Napoleon's exclusively land-based customs enforcers could not stop British smugglers, especially as these operated with the connivance of Napoleon's chosen rulers of Spain, Westphalia, and other German states.
-British exports to the Continent fell between 25% to 55% compared to pre-1806 levels.
+British exports to the continent fell between 25% and 55% compared to pre-1806 levels.
 However, trade sharply increased with the rest of the world, covering much of the decline.

-Britain, by Orders in Council, prohibited other countries (that is, its trade partners) from trading with France.
-The British countered the Continental system by threatening to sink any ship that did not come to a British port or chose to comply with France.
+In response to the Continental System, British orders in council prohibited other countries (that is, its trade partners) from trading with France.
+If they chose to trade with France or otherwise comply with the Continental System, the orders in council threatened to respond with punitive measures.
 This double threat created a difficult time for neutral nations like the United States.
-In response to this prohibition, the U.S. government adopted the Embargo Act of 1807 and eventually Macon's Bill No. 2.
+In response to this prohibition, the U.S. government adopted the Embargo Act of 1807 and eventually Macon's Bill Number 2.
 This embargo was designed as an economic counterattack to hurt Britain, but it proved even more damaging to American merchants.
-Together with the issues of the impressment of foreign seamen, and British support for Indian raids in the American west, tensions led to a declaration of war by the U.S. in the War of 1812.
+Together with Britain's impressment of sailors from American ships and support for Indian resistance to U.S. colonization, tensions led to the US declaring war on Britain, sparking the War of 1812.
 This war, not Napoleon's blockade, sharply reduced British trade with the United States.
-The blockade did not cause significant economic damage to the British, although British exports to the continent as a proportion of the country’s total trade dropped from 55% to 25% between 1802 and 1806.

-On the other hand, the British economy suffered greatly from 1810 to 1812, especially in terms of high unemployment and inflation.
-This led to widespread protest and violence, but the middle classes and upper classes strongly supported the government, which used the army to suppress the working class unrest, especially the Luddite movement.
+The blockade did not cause significant economic damage to the British, although British exports to the continent as a proportion of the country's total trade dropped from 55% to 25% between 1802 and 1806.
+However, the British economy suffered greatly from 1810 to 1812, especially in terms of high unemployment and inflation.
+This led to widespread protest and violence, but the middle classes and upper classes strongly supported the government, which used the Yeomanry and militia to suppress the working class unrest, especially the Luddite movement.